johnnywoo/beholder/docs/building-beholder.md

 # Building Beholder

-A ready-made Docker image is available at https://hub.docker.com/r/johnnywoo/beholder
+A ready-made Docker image is available at [Docker hub](https://hub.docker.com/r/johnnywoo/beholder).

 To use the Docker container, mount your config into it as `/etc/beholder/beholder.conf`.